-These Cloud Commerce Pro Terms and Conditions (these “Terms and Conditions”) govern Customer’s use of the Services described in the applicable Order Form.
+These Cloud Commerce Group Terms and Conditions (these “Terms and Conditions”) govern Customer’s use of the Services described in the applicable Order Form.
 These Terms and Conditions are used to govern a number of different services provided under different types of Order Forms.
 Each Order Form that incorporates these Terms and Conditions will be a separate agreement.

 1. Definitions and Interpretation

 1.1 Capitalised words not defined in the Order Form the body of these Terms and Conditions shall have the following meanings for purposes of these Terms and Conditions:

 |Authorised Users||means those employees, agents and independent contractors of the Customer who are authorised by the Customer to use the Services and the Documentation, as further described in Section 2;|

 |Business Day||means a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business;|